amdev01/practice-repo/base64algo/README.md

 > into the file and repeat untill flag is achieved.
 This is not an issue with this implementation,
 > not sure why

+UPDATE: The reason this happened is because I used "o_encoded50.txt" to try decoding on, this file was previously encoded with my program but it was bytes not a string so encoded string was wrapped in b'xxx'.
+Updated program to

 Program output:
 ```
 ~$ rm -rf o_*